jdaehne/ImageOptimOnUpload/readme.md

 # ImageOptimOnUpload
 ImageOptimOnUpload extra for MODX.
-This extra uses the the [ImageOptim API](https://imageoptim.com/api) to optimize and/or resize, crop images on Upload to the File-Manager.
+This extra uses the [ImageOptim API](https://imageoptim.com/api) to optimize and/or resize, crop images on Upload to the File-Manager.

 # Usage